Not Fun at Parties

 I had quite a lot of fun doing this.
 If you liked it, you can subscribe to see more of this kind of stuff (at least once per year!).

-Alternatively, you can say hi to me on Twitter, or if you want to know more about what I do building tech for non-profits at Time to Spare feel free to get in touch.
+Alternatively, you can say hi to me on Twitter, or if you want to know more about what I do building tech for non-profits at plinth feel free to get in touch.

 As it turns out, Wordle seems to have 2 word lists.
 One with ~2000 normal words, and one with 13,000 other random words I’ve never heard of (which is where the first screenshot of the solver is drawing from).
 Currently the solver is set to only guess vaguely sensible words (which works generally better - but you might be able to speed up the first step by guessing one of the extra 13,000: “LARES”).
 I suppose the optimum solver would use all 15,000 allowed words in order to guess the best possible option from among the ~2,000 normal words.